Maximising Raffle Ticket Sales

 Get the kids involved!

-This teaches kids a valuable lesson about the work involved in providing important resources (these things don’t grows on trees!)!
+This teaches kids a valuable lesson about the work involved in providing important resources (these things don’t grow on trees!)!
 But make sure they (and your volunteers) don’t harass people to purchase tickets.

 Promote your event